eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 forecasts initialised at the first of every month.
 ACCESS-S1 has lower error at short lags at all months, with the errors converging as the forecast goes on.
-The time to convergence depends on the month and it can be as fas as a few days in July to as large as several months for forecasts initiated in February and March.
+The time to convergence depends on the month and it can be as fas as two weeks June and July to as large as 160 days for forecasts initialised in February.
 Since the only difference between these forecasts are the initial conditions, this timescale is an indication of the the memory of sea ice to initial conditions; at least from October to March when the data assimilated form the other components has little to no influence on sea ice.